 - 6. The IAASB intends to publish the Exposure Draft late January / early February 2024 for a 120-day exposure period.
 The final pronouncement is targeted for March 2025, to apply from periods commencing from the first 15 December that falls 18 months after PIOB approval. - 7.
 The Office of the AUASB will prepare a draft AUASB Consultation Paper 'wrap around' to expose the IAASB exposure draft in Australia.
 This draft will be brought to an AUASB meeting for approval to issue in early 2024.

-Title: IAASB Strategy and Work Plan for 2024-2027 Date: 6 December 2023 Office of the AUASB Staff: Matthew Zappulla Agenda Item: 17
+Title: IAASB Strategy and Work Plan Date: 6 December 2023